Sure, we’ll admit it: Ranking the best-smelling flowers is extremely subjective — much like ranking Justin Bieber’s top hits. It’s tough sledding…

 There should be zero noise made about ranking lavender this high.
 I mean, go to your local store and just look at the insane amount of products containing lavender’s delectable scent.
 Bath products?
 Check.
 Cosmetics?
 Check.
 Perfumes?
 Check.
 Lotions and creams?
 Check.
 Tea?
 Check.
 That’s right: You can count lavender among the edible flowers on this list.
 Don’t be surprised if they show up on the next latte menu you browse!
 Lavender is literally everywhere you look these days… or smell.

 We hope we haven’t offended too many of you with our ranking of best-smelling flowers.
 (Appeals will be handled by our specially appointed council of bees.)
-Luckily, when it comes to our handcrafted Bouqs, we don’t discriminate!Shop All
+Luckily, when it comes to ordering handcrafted bouquets, we don’t discriminate!Shop All